 Growing lantana outdoors in colder zones will kill it before the winter is over.

-You can then remove the dead stems and roots, planting a new one the following year.
+You can then remove the dead leaves, stems, and roots, planting a new one the following year.

 Care is typically the same, and your lantana will remain smaller during its shortened lifespan, only reaching up to 4′ feet tall and 3′ feet wide.